madsmtm/objc2/CONTRIBUTING.md

 reachable from the `HEAD` branch that repository.
 This will probably mean you'll have to rebase more often.

+If you're confused about this, don't worry too much about it, if you enable "Allow edits by maintainers" we can fix it for you.

 ## Release checklist